fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	  - Select the question with the correct variable name.
 		**Note** You must give the question you're extracting from a variable name
 	* -  3.
 Extracted Choices
 	  - Notice how the choices are now all the choices from the previous question.
 Do not be alarmed by this.
 Only the choices that the user selects will be shown here.
-Additionally, you can alter the Extraction choicse to only pull [Inverted Choices], ie, choices other than what they chose, and [Extract Choices], ie., extract only the choices instead of the variables
+Additionally, you can alter the Extraction choices to only pull [Inverted Choices], ie, choices other than what they chose, and [Extract Choices], ie., extract only the choices instead of the variables

 .. warning::